How to select camera and software for Barcode and DMC code reading

 The resolution required is determined from the proportion between the field of view area we want to inspect at once (so within one frame / image), and the size of the smallest detail.

 DMC codes are also much compacter than Barcodes, so it reduces the required label size.
-Here an example of a BARCODE and a DMC code label containing the exact same information
+Here an example of a BARCODE and a DMC code label containing the exact same information.

 Price considerations for code reading

 For camera resolutions above 1.6MP, the shutter type has a significant influence on the price of the industrial camera.
 A rolling shutter can be used only when camera and object are still, whilst a global shutter can be used when there is movement.
-If you want to read more detailed information about the difference between the rolling shutter and the global shutter, read the
+If you want to read more detailed information about the difference between the rolling shutter and the global shutter, read the shutter type in-depth article on our knowledge center.

 How to calculate the required camera resolution for Barcode